Richard Pasco: Career

 One of his earliest screen appearances was as Teddy in Room at the Top (1959).
 His other films include Yesterday's Enemy (1959), Sword of Sherwood Forest (1960), The Gorgon (1964) and Rasputin, the Mad Monk (1966), all for Hammer Studios.

 During his lengthy stage career, which began in 1943, he worked with the Old Vic, the Royal Court, the Royal Shakespeare Company and the National Theatre.
 Pasco played the part of Frank Rice in the original stage production of John Osborne's play The Entertainer (1957) with Laurence Olivier.
-One of his most memorable performances was in John Barton's 1974 production of Richard II for the RSC (alternating the title role and that of Bolingbroke, (pronounced 'Bullen-brook'), with Ian Richardson).
+One of his most memorable performances was in John Barton's 1973 production of Richard II for the RSC (alternating the title role and that of Bolingbroke, (pronounced 'Bullen-brook'), with Ian Richardson).
+During the 1974 New York run, an episode of CBS's Camera Three featured Pasco and Richardson alternating the roles in some of the play's key scenes.
+Pasco can also be heard performing the role of Richard in its entirety on the Marlowe Society recording of the complete play.
 Among his radio successes were his performances of BBC Radio 4's Morning Story for BBC Pebble Mill producer David Shute.
 He portrayed Lieutenant-Commander Ericson in the 1980 BBC Radio adaptation of Nicholas Monsarrat's The Cruel Sea.
 His TV credits include the role of Brutus in Julius Caesar and the "melancholy" Jaques in As You Like It (1979) by William Shakespeare in the BBC's Shakespeare cycle.
+He also participated in Barton's televised series of "Playing Shakespeare" workshops.
 Pasco played the leading part of Stephen Sorrell in the 1984 TV mini-series Sorrell and Son.

 His later work includes Mrs. Brown (1997), the Inspector Morse episode "Dead on Time", A Dance to the Music of Time (1997), and Hetty Wainthropp Investigates (1998).